Havana (La Habana), Cuba

 The community project associated with this tour is included to promote further understanding and interaction with the Cuban people.
 As is the fluid nature of community projects in Cuba, the location and type of community project visited may vary to provide the best experience for our guests.

-After guests have completed their required full-time schedule of People to People activities, they are welcome to explore Cuba on their own or participate in evening HAL excursions (not designed to be People to People programs).
+After guests have completed their required full-time schedule of People to People activities, they are welcome to explore Cuba on their own or participate in evening Holland America Line excursions (not designed to be People to People programs).

 This tour is designed to be in compliance with People to People guidelines.